dakanji/RefindPlus/README.md

 - `use_nvram`: Application variables are written to the `vars` folder on the file system instead of to the motherboard's NVRAM unless specifically set to do so by activating this configuration token.
 - `resolution`: The `max` setting is ignored as the maximum available resolution is automatically used by default by RefindPlus when required.
 - `log_level`: Ignored by RefindPlus as debug logs are provided by a dedicated debug build.
-- rEFInd now scans other ESPs for loaders in addition to that containing the rEFInd loader and the earlier behaviour, in which other ESPs were treated as duplicates and ignored, has been considered an error and changed.
-The earlier behaviour is preferred in RefindPlus where it is maintained.
-However, users are provided an option to override this behaviour in favour of the new rEFInd behaviour by activating the RefindPlus-specific `scan_other_esp` configuration token.
+- rEFInd now scans other ESPs for loaders, in addition to the ESP containing the rEFInd loader.
+The earlier behaviour, where other ESPs were treated as duplicates and ignored, has been considered an error and changed.
+This earlier behaviour is preferred and maintained in RefindPlus.
+Users are however provided an option to override this behaviour, in favour of the new rEFInd behaviour, by activating the RefindPlus-specific `scan_other_esp` configuration token.

 A sample RefindPlus configuration file is provided here: [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample).